 Before going into teaching, I worked in Public Relations before becoming Literary Manager of the Bush Theatre and then Literary Associate at the National Theatre in London during the 1990’s.
-I went on to be a freelance Readings Producer in BBC Radio Drama working on the flagship new writing series Opening Lines and producing several series of classical crime fiction for BBC Radio4extra.
+I was a freelance Readings Producer in BBC Radio Drama working on the flagship new writing series Opening Lines and producing several series of classical crime fiction for BBC Radio4extra.

-I started my writing career as a writer for radio and I’ve had plays and adaptations produced on BBC Radio 4 which are occasionally repeated on BBC Radio 4extra.
+Other research interests focus on drama and, radio drama in particular as well as writing for theatre.
+I have a long standing connection with radio drama having started my writing career as radio dramatist with plays and adaptations produced on BBC Radio 4 and repeated now on BBC Radio 4extra.
+I'm currently working on a new play for BBC Radio Drama.
 A short ‘found’ play ‘Tweet’ was performed by the theatre company Uncommon Nonsense at the Royal Court Theatre in 2014.
-I'm currently working on a few new ideas for BBC Radio Drama.

 - Pretty Feet’ longlisted for Bare Fiction Magazine Prize 2017